bdfranck/AutoHarp/readme.md

 autoharp
 ========

-A harp template for creating prototypes
+A boilerplate built in [Harp](harpjs.com) for creating amazing prototypes